AlexGascon/book-notes/test-driven-development-by-example/part-3/notes.md

 ## Red bar patterns ##
 * If you really don't know what to do (how to write that test, how to implement that feature, etc), take a break.
 Fatigue breaks your judgment, and you need to move away from it to keep being sharp

+## Testing patterns ##
+* **Child test**: When trying to test something and ending with a test that is too big, write a smaller test representing the broken version of the big test, make it pass, and then introduce the larger test case again